-EXAM PRACTICE REVIEW: There will be FIVE exam practice assignments, sole purpose of exam practice review is to help prepare for the exam and it does not count towards the total grade.
+EXAM REVIEW: There will be TEN exam reviews, sole purpose of exam practice review is to help prepare for the exam and it does not count towards the total grade.
 Highly recommend students spend quality time with the exam review as it will prepare you for the exam.
+You can find exam reviews on Blackboard.